The Baltic States under Occupation

 SS Entanglements

-The Waffen SS describes the Estonian, Latvian, and Ukrainian auxiliary units commanded by Nazi Germany.
+There existed Estonian, Latvian, and Ukrainian auxiliary units within the Waffen SS commanded by Nazi Germany.
 Baltic connection to these units and Nazi German sentiments is tenuous.
 Modern evidence suggests there was a positive movement of Estonians and Latvians to enlist as local police, concentration camp guards, and anti-partisan troops.
 The Balts were likely motivated to enlist as retaliation against Soviet oppression or for their assumptions that Jewish people supported the Soviets and communism.
 These began as volunteer units, but as the need for men grew, the Nazis began conscription.
-In the end, Waffen SS units killed thousands of Jewish people and participated in the suppression of Jewish ghetto uprisings.
-The murder of millions of Jews would not have been possible without the assistance of these auxiliary units.5
+In the end, the Waffen SS killed thousands of Jewish people and participated in the suppression of Jewish ghetto uprisings.
+The murder of millions of Jews would not have been possible without the assistance of Baltic auxiliary units.25

-However, after World War II, the international tribunal of Nuremberg determined that Balts were forcibly drafted in obvious disregard of international laws, and it was therefore unjust to classify former members of Latvian Legion as collaborators of Nazis and bar their immigration into the US.
-As a result, the U.S. State Department deemed many Baltic persons as eligible for immigration, despite their SS entanglements.6 Another lasting consequence of this was that only known war criminals were subject to fair scrutiny.
+However, after World War II, the international tribunal of Nuremberg determined that Balts were forcibly drafted in obvious disregard of international laws, and it was therefore deemed unjust to classify former members of Latvian Legion as collaborators with the Nazi regime and bar their immigration into the US.
+As a result, the U.S. State Department deemed many Baltic persons as eligible for immigration, despite their SS entanglements.26 In consequence, only known war criminals were subject to full, fair scrutiny.

-While Lutherans at the time wanted to save the Balts from Soviet oppression and like much of the US post-WWII, prioritized anti-communist sentiments over anti-Nazi ones, this was not a perfect system of scrutiny and soon this created tensions with Jewish organizations and modern understandings.7
+While American Lutherans at the time wanted to save the Balts from Soviet oppression and, like much of the US post-WWII, prioritized anti-communist over anti-Nazi sentiments, this was not a perfect system of scrutiny and soon created tensions with Jewish organizations and within modern understandings of Baltic history.27

 Volksdeutsche/Ethnic Germans